fjebaker/newcastle-2024/presentation/main.typ

     ]
   )

-  (also include code example)
+  // Talk about the projection effects and the light travel times
-  put an infinitely thin disc around the black hole Talk about the projection effects and the light travel times ]
+  // TODO: a slide with different observer inclinations and spins: "The observer changes how the disc is seen" ]

 #slide(title: "Aside: the photon ring")[